Deforestation in Brazil's Amazon through July hits a fresh record

 SAO PAULO, Aug 12 (Reuters) - Deforestation in Brazil's Amazon rainforest reached a record high for the first seven months of the year, preliminary government data showed on Friday, as the region approaches the traditional peak of the annual burning season.

 Government satellite data showed 5,474 square kilometers (2,113 square miles) were cleared in the region from January to July, up 7.3% from the same period of last year, equal to an area seven times the size of New York City.
-It was the heaviest deforestation for the period in the data series begun in 2015.
+Exceeding last year's record, it was the heaviest deforestation for the period tracking began in 2015, according to national space research agency Inpe, which collects the data.

 In July alone, deforestation totaled 1,487 square kilometers, roughly in line with the same month of 2021.